dennisbaum/kirby-public-starter-kit-customfolder/README.md

 rename '/src', change 'vendor-dir', 'kirby-plugin-path' and also change the folder where php starts the server in **composer.json**

 ## Licence
 Keep in mind that **Kirby** is not freeware.
-You need a licence: https://getkirby.com/ but it's worth it!
+You can buy a licence: https://getkirby.com/buy -> It's worth it!